|

 www.interopp.org.

-On our first international project, we were infused with the
+On our first international project in Zimbabwe, we were infused with the

 music traditions of Sub-Saharan Africa and my